Search documentation...

 Schema management

-As your Customer Data Studio implementation becomes more advanced, your schema may start to look increasingly complex, with multiple parent models all shown in the schema overview.
+As your Customer Studio implementation becomes more advanced, your schema may start to look increasingly complex, with multiple parent models all shown in the schema overview.
 Hightouch offers a few features to help you better understand and manage models in a complex schema.

 The schema overview pages only show models related to the source displayed in the top left dropdown.
 If you don't see models you expect, ensure the correct data source is selected.